-This week he plays the big songs of the March of Richard turns back the clock with the hits and local headlines from 1978, 1982 and 1993.
+This week Richard turns back the clock with the hits and local headlines from April 1978, 1982 and 1993.

-And Richard highlights some of the lighter stories of the week that you may have missed.
+Richard highlights some of the lighter stories of the week that you may have missed, reviews some of the recent surveys and looks ahead to the news for Monday.
 It's the perfect way to spend a Sunday afternoon.

-- Ark Royal was at sea on her last voyage.
+- Aircraft Carrier Ark Royal was at sea on her last voyage.

 - Maintenance workers at Southampton docks were on strike.